 Fellowship in Native American Collections Care

-The Fellow will work with MACC’s Director of Preventive Conservation and conservators on a variety of collections care activities including art handling, general collections assessment, conservation documentation, collection database use, and technical research and writing.
-The Fellow will gain first-hand experience of evaluation techniques and approaches through participation in off-site surveys.
+The Fellows will work with MACC’s Director of Preventive Conservation and conservators on a variety of collections care activities including art handling, general collections assessment, conservation documentation, collection database use, and technical research and writing.
+The Fellows will gain first-hand experience of evaluation techniques and approaches through participation in off-site surveys.
 They will see real-time examples of a variety of institutions developing effective collections policies and long-range conservation plans while addressing common challenges such as space constraints, under staffing, and micro-budgets.
 The goals of the program include contributing specialized skills and resources toward a tribal community and advancing the skills of an individual for an on-going or potential career in collections stewardship.

 To apply, please email or send a current resume, two letters of reference, and a personal statement describing how this experience will benefit you professionally and/or how you intend to use the skills learned for the benefit of a tribal community to:

 Please specify Native American Collections Care in the subject.